My WORK

 HEALING OUR WORLD

-This iteration of my DIORAMAS project is my invitation to school groups to visit me at Trinity St. Paul’s OR have me visit the school where students create their own dioramas from kits I have created!
-See PROGRAMMES for more information and another segment on CityNews on this unique branch of the project!
+This iteratiation of my DIORAMAS project is my invitation to school groups to visit me at Trinity St. Paul’s or have me visit the school where students create their own dioramas from kits I have made up!
+See PROGRAMMES for more information and to watch another segment on CityNews about this unique branch of the project!

-See PROGRAMMES for this fascinating and popular new branch of the project!
+I currently conduct workshops for small groups (five or fewer) at my home studio on Markham St. (Bathurst subway stn.).
+See PROGRAMMES for this fascinating and popular branch of the project!

 PANDALAND

-In the summer of 2021, I created PANDALAND, a mixed-media installation of what became 80+ toy pandas, in a public place in my downtown Toronto neighbourhood.
+In the summer of 2021 I created PANDALAND, a mixed-media installation of what became 80+ toy pandas, in a public place in my downtown Toronto neighbourhood.
 I originally designed PANDALAND as a way for kids to enjoy playing outside during the pandemic, but as it evolved it became so much more than that and caused a sensation in my downtown Toronto neighbourhood.
-It was the inspiration for and the precursor to the dioramas.
+In PANDALAND, kids grappled with big social issues by holding an election to improve the pandas’ housing and their environment and acted on the results.
+It was the inspiration for and the precursor to the dioramas!

 I made a 14 min. documentary film about the summer’s experience.
-It has been screened in schools and in theatres at Festivals internationally.
-Like most of my films, it is distributed through the Canadian Filmmaker’s Distribution Centre.
+It has been screened in schools and theatres and has won awards at Festivals internationally (see CV).
+Like most of my films, it’s distributed through the Canadian Filmmaker’s Distribution Centre.

 See the TRAILER: